tuerda/RPNico/Readme.md

 #### Problems

 - The simple version does no error checking and will crash if you input an illegal command.
-- For both versions, if you put something that doesn't parse in the middle of the stack, it will simply throw it into the stack.
-When an operation is applied to it, the program will crash (but you can still work on what comes after without crashing).
-This is easy to fix, and I will do so eventually.
 - Deleting the last stack crashes the program.

 #### To-do